Mental prayer: Nature

-According to John Hardon, mental prayer is a "form of prayer in which the sentiments expressed are one's own and not those of another person.
-Mental prayer is accomplished by internal acts of the mind and affections and is either simple meditation or contemplation."
-According to Adolphe Tanquerey, vocal prayer is expressed by words or gestures, while mental prayer "takes place wholly within the soul."
-According to Mother Teresa, "In vocal prayer we speak to God, in mental prayer he speaks to us.
-It is then that God pours himself into us."
+The Jesuit theologian John Hardon defines mental prayer as a form of prayer “in which the sentiments expressed are one's own and not those of another person.
+Mental prayer is accomplished by interior acts of the mind and affections and is either simple meditation or contemplation.”

+Adolphe Tanquerey distinguishes vocal prayer, expressed externally in words or gestures, from mental prayer, which occurs principally within the soul.